snowdriftcoop/snowdrift/CONTRIBUTING.md

-*   At Stack Overflow (which uses FLO licensing for content), see tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod) (and, of course, other topics like HTML, CSS, Git, and so on)
+*   At Stack Overflow (which uses FLO licensing for content), see tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod) (and, of course, other topics like HTML, CSS, Sass, Git, and so on)

-*   Alongside #snowdrift on freenode.net, check out #yesod , #haskell ,
+*   Alongside #snowdrift on freenode.net IRC, check out #yesod , #haskell ,
     and #haskell-beginners (among many other relevant channels).

 [Build guide]: BUILD.md